Screening

 Does mapped enforce blinded dual review?

-Yes — structurally.
+Yes — structurally, in dual-reviewer mode.
 Each reviewer sees the same records but cannot see the other's decisions until both are finished.
-You can't accidentally skip dual review; the system won't let you.
+You can't accidentally un-blind; the system won't let you.
 Conflicts are flagged the moment they appear and routed to the configured resolver.

 Who is mapped's Screening for?